klevu/jsv2-early-adopters/getting-started/1-hello-world/shopify/README.md

 # Hello World Tutorial for Shopify

-Klevu already has a [Shopify App](https://apps.shopify.com/klevu-smart-search) which uses Version 1 of our JavaScript Library, will automatically create a Klevu account and provide you with an API Key for use during this tutorial.
+Klevu already has a [Shopify App](https://apps.shopify.com/klevu-smart-search) which will automatically create a Klevu account and provide you with an API Key for use during this tutorial.

 ![Klevu Quick Search](/getting-started/1-hello-world/images/intro-quick-search.jpg)

 ## Quick Start

 If you are already familiar with Shopify, these quick instructions will likely be enough for you to get started.

 1. Create a Shopify trial store
 1. Install the Klevu Search App